Build a Podcast Landing Page in WordPress in Under 30 Minutes

 You can also delete unnecessary elements by hovering over them and clicking the trashcan icon.

-If the template’s default stylings aren’t to your liking, you can change them all at once by clicking the gear icon in the bottom-left corner.
+If the template’s default styling isn’t to your liking, change it all at once by clicking the gear icon in the bottom-left corner.

 This opens the Global Settings panel, where you can edit the global colors, fonts, backgrounds, and custom CSS.